HumanSignal/labelImg/custom_attributes_widgets.md

 But I really don't care about any of the other images - they may never get looked at again!
 And the default auto-save mode is not required (although I also don't care about the files it may produce).

-So I enter the directory where I want to collect my "error" output, and the "next" through the images, and when I see one I want I can press the copy button.
+So I enter the directory where I want to collect my "error" output, and then "next" through the images, and when I see one I want I press the copy button.

 This has massively improved my "labelling" productivity.